javicabdev/asam-backend/docs/DEPLOYMENT.md

 ### 2. Deploy to Cloud Run

-The deployment is automated through GitHub Actions, but you can also deploy manually:
+The deployment is automated through GitHub Actions.
+To deploy:

+1. Go to your repository on GitHub
+2. Navigate to Actions tab
+3. Select "Deploy to Google Cloud Run" workflow
+4. Click "Run workflow"
+5. Select options:
+   - Environment: production or staging
+   - Image tag: latest or specific version
+   - Run migrations: check if you need to run database migrations

+You can also deploy manually:

 ```bash
 # Build and push to Google Container Registry